edgelesssys/uplosi/README.md

 - Required: if `sharingProfile` is `community` or `groups`
 - Template: yes

 Prefix for the shared image name.
-Example: `"my-image"`.
+Example: `"myimage"`.
 The full name will contain the prefix with a random suffix.

 ### `base.azure.imageDefinitionName` / `variant.<name>.azure.imageDefinitionName`